MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 :::image type="content" source="./media/optimize-code-cpu-usage-call-tree-fixed.png" alt-text="Screenshot of improved CPU usage in the Call Tree view of the CPU Usage tool.":::

-We switch to the **Flame Graph** view to see another visualization of the improvement.
+Switch to the **Flame Graph** view to see another visualization showing the improvement.
 In this view, `GetBlogTitleX` also uses a smaller portion of the CPU.

 :::image type="content" source="./media/optimize-code-cpu-usage-flame-graph-fixed.png" alt-text="Screenshot of improved CPU usage in the Flame Graph view of the CPU Usage tool.":::

-We check the results in the Database tool trace, and only two records are read using this query, instead of 100,000!
+Check the results in the Database tool trace, and only two records are read using this query, instead of 100,000!
 Also, the query is much simplified and eliminates the unnecessary LEFT JOIN that was generated previously.

 :::image type="content" source="./media/optimize-code-database-fixed.png" alt-text="Screenshot of faster query time in the Database tool.":::